-Rachel has been an Academic Advisor in the College of Business since 2016.
+Rachel started as an Academic Advisor in the College of Business in 2016.
 She helps students as they develop their personal and professional talents while earning a degree in Business.
 She is also a Certified Strengths Coach for Clifton Strengths and incorporates a strength-based approach to create and support co-curricular opportunities for students that enhance their learning.
-Her role includes providing oversight to the Business Recognized Student Organizations (RSOs), acting as a co-sponsor for the Freshman Learning Communities and organizing events to promote student engagement within the College.
+Her role includes providing oversight to the Business Recognized Student Organizations (RSOs), acting as sponsor for the Business Learning Communities and organizing events to promote student engagement within the College.

 Outside of work, you can find Rachel spending time with her husband (Charlie), sons (Jacob & Nathan) and dog (Willis) enjoying the outdoors or watching sporting events.
 Originally from Michigan, her favorite memories from growing up include her many hours dancing at the local studio and family time on the lake.